mrtcnk/Small-DLP-Solver-BSGS/README.md

 Hardware: Apple M-series, 32 GB RAM.
 All results show search time only (excludes one-time table build).
 All results confirmed correct (Solved correctly: N/N).
 Bold rows indicate the recommended configuration.

 > **Note on trial counts:** BSGS solve time depends on where the random `m` falls in the giant-step range.
-At least 10 trials are needed for reliable averages at 52–54 bit; at least 20 at 58-bit.
+At least 10 trials are needed for reliable averages.
 Single-trial results at 63-bit carry very high variance and are not cited as performance claims.

 ### 44–50 bit (Jacobian loop, 64-bit key, W=1)